DouglasDunn/FitForm/notes/goals/daily.md

 (X) Create a post request to add a goal.

 # 9/29/18
-(X) Create a route Get all goals created by this user.
+(X) Create a route to Get all goals created by this user.
-(X) When user registers, redirect them to /create-profile (X) On the dashboard page, create a button to view profile and create a page to show the user their profile with an edit and back to dashboard buttons
+(X) When user registers, redirect them to /create-profile (X) On the dashboard page, create a button to view profile and create a page to show the user their profile with an edit and back to dashboard buttons.

+# 9/30/18
+(X) Create an edit profile page
+()